 Due to this, the purebred dogs tend to fall victim to common recessive disorders that are common in the practice of inbreeding.
 The fact is, in order to verify the validity of such controversial statements, research over a period of years would have to be conducted with the results carefully analyzed.
 Many purebred dogs end up living very happy and long lives and the very same holds true for mixed breeds.
 Therefore, it bears the question of how one would determine if a genetic malformity is due to the true breeding of a dog.

 Why are mixed-breed dogs healthier than purebred dogs?

 According to a study conducted by Bellumori et al in 2013, by using various medical records in a UC Davis vet clinic, more than 27,000 dogs had been studied in response to 24 genetic disorders in both purebred and mixed breeds.
-The conclusion stated that purebreds were at greater risk of 10 of the 24 genetic disorders, at least.
+The conclusion stated that at least purebreds were at greater risk of 10 of the 24 genetic disorders.
 Results showed that:

 - 42% of genetic conditions was higher in purebred dogs,

 - 4% of inherited disorders was higher in mixed dogs, and